 Additionally it has been our experience that a replacement plan is a great tool for financing purposes.
 As lenders have become more savvy and restrictive on their lending conditions to businesses they have asked questions about the real cost of operating the business and not just the revenue generated over a period of time.
 Providing a replacement plan to the Lender during the lending process for a business loan or a commercial building purchase / refinance is an additional tool that can be provided to ease the process and show the lender that all costs have been taken into consideration.

 Equipment costs are often infrequent but extremely costly to an organization.
-A replacement plan provides a timeline of costs and dates when organization can expect to see these expenditures arise so that accounts can be created well in advance and funded for so that cost can overall be minimized (accruing interest) and reliance on a future loan can be minimized.
-Having a reserve account set up for equipment failure helps to minimize the possibility of equipment failure with no funds available for the replacement or repair of the item which could essentially stop a business in its tracks.
+A replacement plan provides a timeline of costs and dates when organization can expect to see these expenditures arise so that the reserve account can be funded.
+Having a reserve account set up for equipment failure helps to minimize the possibility of lacking the necessary funds to purchase new equipment when the time comes due.

 Written by Joel L Tax - Professional Reserve Analyst - 04/15/2016